BlueStamp-Engineering-2022/Ashmita_BSE_Project/index.md

 ﻿# Ring Lockbox
-A box that will lock and unlock with a specific ring.
+This box will lock and unlock when the right key is plced on it.
+This will use several components that read the key and verify it, and will not open if it is the wrong key.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|